Bayesian Deep Learning with Multilevel Trace-class Neural Networks: Introduction

 \subsection{Contributions}

 Our contributions of this work are summarized through the following points. \begin{itemize} \item We show how to use MLMC in the context of Bayesian inference for deep neural networks.
-The specific method we use is multilevel sequential monte Carlo (MLSMC) samplers \cite{beskos2018multilevel}.
-Our motivation is to reduce the computational complexity, where we hope to attain the canonical rate of convergence $\textrm{Cost} = \textrm{MSE}^{-1}$. \item We provide and prove two key results within our work.
-The first being that, given our framework, we are able to derive {strong rates of convergence for TNN priors} in a multilevel setting.
-The second key result is a bound on the MSE, which can be decomposed into a variance and bias term. {By leveraging these two results, we establish that our method converges to the true underlying posterior with the canonical rate}. \item Various numerical experiments are presented to verify the theoretical findings discussed above.
-This is related to both demonstrating that the canonical rate is attained, and also that the MLSMC sampler with TNN priors, can reduce the cost to attain a particular order of MSE.
-These experiments are conducted on machine learning examples including regression, classification and reinforcement learning. \end{itemize}
+The specific method we use is MLSMC samplers.
+Our motivation is to reduce the computational complexity, where we show it is possible to attain the canonical rate of convergence $\textrm{Cost} = \textrm{MSE}^{-1}$. \item We prove two key results within our work.
+First, we are able to derive {strong rates of convergence for TNN priors} in a multilevel setting.
+Secondly, we establish a bound on the MSE, which can be decomposed into a variance and bias term. {By leveraging these two results, we establish that our method converges to the true underlying posterior with the canonical rate}. \item Various numerical experiments are presented to verify the theoretical findings discussed above.
+This is related to both demonstrating that the strong convergence rate is attained, and also that the MLSMC sampler with TNN priors can reduce the cost to attain a particular order of MSE.
+The experiments verifying the theory are conducted on machine learning examples including simple toy regression and classification problems, MNIST classification and reinforcement learning.
+For MNIST classification, we also provide a sensitivity analysis on the parameter choices.
+In addition to these examples, we look at a more practical example of sentiment classification for IMDb dataset.